 Why diversification matters

-If your portfolio contained just a few oil and gas stocks, the oil price drop will cause their share prices to fall, dragging down your portfolio value.
-But if you were invested in multiple asset classes across different sectors and geographies, your portfolio will be less affected even if your oil and gas assets underperform because they will all have different correlations with each other.
+If your portfolio contained just a few tech stocks, the recent correction would have dragged down your portfolio value.
+But if you were invested in multiple asset classes across different sectors and geographies, your portfolio will be less affected.
+Even if your tech assets underperform, your other investments might still hold steady.

 What a diversified asset allocation looks like

-In real life, it is very difficult to find a pair of assets that is perfectly uncorrelated.
-But generally, stocks and bonds are known to have a low correlation: when stock prices go up, bond values tend to go down.
+Generally, stocks and bonds are known to have a low correlation.
+When stock prices go up, bond values tend to go down.
 That’s why all portfolios should at minimum have a mix of both stocks and bonds.

 Diversification pitfalls to avoid